sodaru/jest-environment-steps/README.md

    })
    ```

-For more configuration on using environment in jest refer [Jest Config Doc](https://jestjs.io/docs/configuration#testenvironment-string)
+For more configuration on using the environment in jest refer to [Jest Config Doc](https://jestjs.io/docs/configuration#testenvironment-string)

 ## Assumptions

-- This Enables Steps on top of `node` environment only
+- This Enables Steps on top of the [node](https://jestjs.io/docs/configuration#testenvironment-string) environment only
--

 ## Support